McMaster University Profile

 You can access tutor services from fellow McMaster students, at a cost, if you need academic assistance in various subject areas.
 You can also sign up to be a tutor and help other students.

 Do you have questions about your program or your course requirements?
 What about dropping or adding a course?
 If you’d like to talk to someone about your academic courses, you can speak with an Academic Advisor within your specific faculty.
 Check out the Office of the Registrar’s website for your faculty advisor.

-McMaster provides you with individual Help Centres on Campus focusing on economic, chemistry, math, and physics to assist you in your studies.
+McMaster provides you with individual Help Centres on Campus focusing on economics, chemistry, math and physics to assist you in your studies.
 There is also subsidized tutoring available for undergraduate engineering students through the SSAP: MES Student Academic Assistance Program.

-For more about McMaster’s academic supports, please visit McMaster’s Student Success Centre.
+For more about McMaster’s academic supports, please visit McMaster’s Student Success Centre website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below are three awards available at McMaster:
+Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
+The following are 3 awards available at McMaster.

 The HATCH Scholarship for Aboriginal Students is available to Aboriginal students in any undergraduate program, with preference given to Faculty of Engineering students.

 The Adella Margaret Bragg Scholarship is awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.

 The Aboriginal Postsecondary Education and Training Bursary (PSET) is granted to Aboriginal students who demonstrate financial need.